A woman in a white dress remembers the love of her life.

 Children who died unexpectedly sometimes are on a quest to find their loved ones in this world.
 They sometimes are lonely and can appear in front of other children of the same age, or other adults who may know where parents are.

 A three year old girl, Evelyn Myers mentioned above who was loved by the townspeople, probably because she “helped” around her Daddy’s store, getting to know everyone.
 Her parents had hired a miner to dig a drainage ditch around the Myer’s home.
 Evelyn had been curious and bent over the porch railing to see what he was doing, and he accidentally hit her in the head with his pick axe.
 Her parents moved away from Bodie, leaving their beloved angel behind.

 People whose wishes on their internment of their remains are ignored, forgotten, or suffered some irreverent omission by the living, can be restless.

 Despite being in spirit form herself, she is seen sitting serenely by her loved-one’s grave, knitting.
 She is making herself feel better, spending time with his/her grave, enjoying the peaceful view of the town, remembering the wonderful times she had with her loved one.

-A female entity of a three year old child - Evelyn Myers
+Three year old girl entity – Evelyn Myers